tobiaslabs/npmupdater/how-it-works.md

 ### `GET /module/{:moduleName}/{:sha} ->`

 	{
-		pulled: 'date the commit was added',
+		added: 'date the commit was added',
 		sha: 'the sha for this commit, equivalent to {:sha}',
 		pushed: '(optional) date the repo was pushed to npm at this version',
 		version: 'semver as found in the package.json of this commit',